LivingWithHippos/blog-android/pages/01.home/03.Views/simple_vector_animations/03._content/simple.md

 ---
 title: content
-media_order: 'progress_determinate_01.webm,progressbar_determinate_secondary.webm,progressbar_determinate_shape.webm,progressbar_alternative_01.webm'
+media_order: 'paths_fade_01.webm,fade_01.webm,path_colors_01.webm'
 menu: Content
 ---

 <div id="intro"/>
-## Why Vectors?
+## Vector Animations

-Vectors can scale correctly at any size and are perfect for simple images like logos and symbols around your app, and data binding makes adding functionalities to Views easy.
-We will be creating a vertical determinate progress bar easily adaptable to our needs.

-!!! [[fa icon=fa-android extras=fab /] Android Official Page on Vector Drawable](https://developer.android.com/guide/topics/graphics/vector-drawable-resources)
+Vectors can be easily used paired with AnimatedVectorDrawable to create beautiful animation in a simple way.

-!!! [[fa icon=fa-android extras=fab /] Android Official Page on Progress Bars](https://developer.android.com/reference/android/widget/ProgressBar)
+!!! [[fa icon=fa-android extras=fab /] Android Official Page on AnimatedVectorDrawable](https://developer.android.com/reference/android/graphics/drawable/AnimatedVectorDrawable)

 <div id="setup"/>
 ### Setup

+Data binding is optional, but it makes adding xml attributes easy.
 Add Data Binding to your app's `build.gradle` (see [here](https://developer.android.com/topic/libraries/data-binding/start)).
 It should be like this:

 ```gradle
 android {